laraditz/google-sheets/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate
+## Package Dependencies

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package depends on [https://github.com/googleapis/google-api-php-client](https://github.com/googleapis/google-api-php-client)